 Rent It Keep It program

 Many of these services are available by appointment to community members who fit our criteria.
-Please contact Vincentian House on (02) 8093 6707 or more information.
+Please contact Vincentian House on (02) 8093 6799 or for more information.

 Can I volunteer for this service?